jpmtrabbold/input-props/README.md

 </InputProps>
 ```

 There are lots of entry points for interceptors for differents types of data, you can see all the options in the JSDoc documentation of the components.
+Have fun!